AI4EPS/ADTomo.jl/docs/README.md

     ```
 ## Usage

-### get the data of seismic wave picks [using PhaseNet](https://github.com/AI4EPS/PhaseNet)
+### get the data of seismic wave picks

-In this part, we do not pick arrival time manually and use Phasenet to get all traveltime data.
+In this part, we do not pick arrival time manually and use [Phasenet](https://github.com/AI4EPS/PhaseNet) to get all traveltime data.

 1. set the region, period, networks and channels by editting "config.json"
 2. run "download_waveform_event.py" to get all the waveforms in this set region.